DerrekAndrewKlauer/Example-Code-Lift/README.md

 # Example-Code-Lift
 A series of code snippets focusing on my most recent work with Lift VR.
+Lift is being developed in Unity 3D.
+Code shown is C#.

 Audio Length:
 Function called by playmaker FSM to play and determine the length of the currently spoken dialogue.
 The audio length is sent to the active FSM as a Playmaker Global.